ManashJKonwar/NLP-Transformers/README.md

 # NLP Transformers
 > The entire repository encourages the execution of transformer models for NLP related tasks.
 It covers state-of-art transformers models such as BERT, TF5, etc. To understand the context of this repository, you will require to have an idea on how to implement tokenizers, perform NER, extract POS tags, etc.

+The prime objective of this repository is to build the custom training pipelines which are very modular in nature and if the input is provided in a specific format, the modules available must be able to generate models accordingly.
+The current scope of framework covers Pytorch for now but could be extended to support other frameworks like tensorflow, etc.

 ## Table of Contents
 * [General Info](#general-information)